KonstantinQuant/kaggle-comps/README.md

 # kaggle-comps
 Simple solutions of Kaggle competitions and analysis of datasets

-Not very thorough EDA and feature engineering:D
+Titanic: Not very thorough EDA and feature engineering:D, just solved in the simplest way possible